Nabeela Syed: Illinois House of Representatives

 Syed ran for state representative for the 51st District in 2022, against incumbent Republican Chris Bos.

 Syed said she ran for the House at the urging of her friend.
 In one of the tightest and closest-watched General Assembly races that year, Syed focused her campaign on abortion access, healthcare affordability, and property tax reform.
 Bos opposed abortion rights.
 Syed out-raised Bos nine to one.

 Syed defeated Bos with 22,775 votes (53.28%) to the incumbent's 20,847 votes (46.72%).

 Tenure

 She took office on January 11, 2023.
-At 23, Syed is one of the youngest people and one of the only Muslims to ever serve in the General Assembly.
+Elected at 23 years old, Syed is one of the youngest people and one of the only Muslims to ever serve in the General Assembly.

 Electoral history

 2022

 In 2022, Syed won the Democratic nomination and incumbent Chris Bos won the Republican nomination for the 51st district.
 In the general election, Syed defeated Bos with 22,775 votes (53.28%) to the incumbent's 20,847 votes (46.72%).